MugureNjunge/pitchin/README.md

 Then open your code editor i.e: code .

-Remember to download all the requirements started in the requiremen.txt, open your terminal and the app in your code editor and finally run the app.
+Remember to download all the requirements stated in the requiremen.txt, open your terminal and the app in your code editor and finally run the app.

 **Known Bugs**